nestybox/sysbox-ee/README.md

 root@my_cont:/#
 ```

+If you see an error such as:

+    docker: Error response from daemon: OCI runtime create failed: container requires user-ID shifting but error was found: shiftfs module is not loaded in the kernel.
+Update your kernel to include shiftfs module or enable Docker with userns-remap.
+Refer to the Sysbox troubleshooting guide for more info: unknown

+it means that your kernel version is a bit older than needed by Sysbox.
+Refer to the [distro compatibility doc](docs/distro-compat.md) for
+more info on how to overcome this problem.

-If you omit the `--runtime` option, Docker will use its default `runc`
+Note that if you omit the `--runtime` option, Docker will use its
-runtime to launch regular application containers (rather than system
+default `runc` runtime to launch regular application containers
-containers).

-It's perfectly fine to run system containers launched with Docker +
+(rather than system containers).
+It's perfectly fine to run system
-Sysbox along side regular Docker application containers; they won't
+containers launched with Docker + Sysbox alongside regular Docker
+application containers; they won't conflict.
-conflict.

 The [Sysbox Quickstart Guide](docs/quickstart.md) and the [Nestybox Blog Site](https://blog.nestybox.com) have
 more usage examples.